 Kids will feel like they’re walking on “clouds” here!
 Designed to encourage them to explore and capture imagination, mist and fog are emitted intermittently from the artificial grass field.

 How much of a thrill-seeker are you?
-Choose from a myriad of slides, which include mild ones to an almost vertical slope (pictured).
+AtCanopy Park, you can choose from a myriad of slides, which include mild ones to an almost vertical slope (pictured).
 The latter is not for the faint-hearted and it’s also compulsory to wear the protective gear – helmet as well as elbow and knee guards – that are provided in various sizes.
 You’ll have to be at least 1.1m tall to enter here.

 The first four attractions mentioned here are included in the Canopy Park admission ticket which goes for $4.50 per person.
 Now that’s value for money!